-You will be assessed by a variety of methods, including examinations, assessed essays, projects, presentations, reports, case studies and a dissertation on a subject of particular interest to you.
-Coursework will develop your capacity to research, analyse and present an argument clearly and coherently, while seminars will help you hone your presentation skills.
+- We assess our students through examinations, assessed essays, projects, reports, reflective diaries, portfolios and presentations.
+The coursework will develop your capacity to research, analyse and present an argument clearly and coherently, while seminars will help you hone your presentations skills.

 As a third year undergraduate Marketing student, what I love about marketing is working on projects creating an experience and a perception which is as interesting and exciting to someone else as much as it is to me.
 Without marketing, life would be generally less interesting - we wouldn’t have the amusement of viral videos for example.
 Everyone loves unique and fun ways of approaching things in general.
 The Cadbury gorilla advert was loved by a nation and was thought up by creative people with business minds.
 That is why I love marketing.
 Callum Russell

 As I see it, Marketing is one of the most important topics of today's modern world.
 With the ever-growing internet age and the advances in technology, the world economy has seen radical transformations and the world's markets are more competitive than ever.
 And so, learning the theories and concepts behind marketing and its various aspects and links to the business world can help provide better understanding - and even opportunities for exploration of new methods and techniques of connecting and attracting customers.
 Danielle Storey

 BTEC National Diploma:

 25 points overall